Weekend #1: Introduction to Ethnobotany

 Location: Bellingham, WA

-• Make a small basket using cattail.
+• Making a small basket using cattails.

-• Growing other basketry crops.
+• How to grow other basketry crops.

 View Event →